 Pants, Shorts, Skirts, Dresses and Tunics

-Leggings or yoga pants may be worn if paired with shorts, skirts, dresses or tunics that meet the fingertip standard.
+- Leggings or yoga pants may be worn if paired with shorts, skirts, dresses or tunics that meet the fingertip standard.
+Leggings and yoga pants may not be worn as pants by themselves without appropriate cover up.

 Shoes, Sneakers and Sandals